How to change the SSH port?

 vim /etc/ssh/sshd_config

-You will see a screen like this:
+You should now see a screen similar to this:

 changing the SSH port